MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

-Since the pipeline `It` is the identity, the query above could be equivalently written:
+Since `It` is the pipeline identity, the query above could be equivalently written:

     run(ChicagoData, It >> Department >> It >> Name)
     #=>